BASE: Burst-Adaptive Autoscaling via Stacked Ensembles for SLO Assurance and Cost Efficiency: Related Work

 \section{Related Work}

-Autoscaling is an active research area in various cloud systems (e.g., databases, microservices, stream processing, and web applications).
-Recent surveys include~\cite{qu2018auto,gari2021reinforcement,zhong2022machine}.
-They successfully applied autoscaling methods based on heuristics, queueing theory, control theory, and machine learning to their respective systems.
-Depending on the scaling timing, current autoscalings can be categorized into reactive and proactive methods.
+Autoscaling is an active research area in various cloud systems (e.g., databases~\cite{9671185}, microservices~\cite{9740415,zargarazad2023auto}, and web applications~\cite{9328525}).
+Recent surveys~\cite{qu2018auto,gari2021reinforcement,zhong2022machine,verma2021auto,al2017elasticity} have successfully applied autoscaling methods based on heuristics, queueing theory, control theory, and machine learning to their respective systems.
+Depending on the scaling timing, current autoscaling approaches can be categorized into reactive and proactive methods.

 \textbf{Reactive methods} focus on scaling resources in response to changes in workload or system conditions.
 These methods typically use threshold-based policies to trigger scaling actions when certain conditions are met.
-Major cloud platforms, such as \emph{Amazon Web Service} and \emph{Google Cloud}, use this technique.
-One notable example is Microscaler proposed by Yu et al.~\cite{yu2020microscaler}, which collects QoS metrics in the microservice infrastructure and utilizes a novel criterion called service power to determine the scaling-needed services.
+Major cloud platforms, such as \emph{Amazon Web Services} and \emph{Google Cloud}, use this technique.
+One example is Microscaler proposed by Yu et al.~\cite{yu2020microscaler}, which collects QoS metrics in the microservice infrastructure and utilizes a novel criterion called service power to determine the scaling-needed services.
 By combining online learning and a step-by-step heuristic approach, Microscaler achieves precise and optimal scaling decisions.
 While reactive methods excel in gradual and smooth workload changes, they may struggle with drastic fluctuations, resulting in under-provisioning and degradation of QoS.